HDFGroup/hdf5_plugins/docs/RegisteredFilterPlugins.md

 |32029   |<a href="#trpx">TERSE/PROLIX</a>    |A lossless and fast compression of the diffraction data|
 |32030   |<a href="#ffmpeg">FFMPEG</a>    |A lossy compression filter based on ffmpeg video library|

+---
+**NOTE**
+Please contact the maintainer of a filter for help with the filter/compression support in HDF5.
+---

 ## <center>The Filters</center>